-

 Before Your Delivery

-If you are having a scheduled induction or cesarean at Texas Health Denton, please remember the following:
+If you are scheduled for an induction or cesarean at Texas Health Denton, please keep the following in mind:

-- Do not eat or drink at least eight hours before the procedure or the procedure may be rescheduled, possibly to another day
+- Do not eat or drink anything at least eight hours before your procedure.

 - After check-in, you will be prepared approximately two hours prior to the procedure.